Updated on March 1, 2025

-Trauma doesn’t just affect the past—it can change how you experience the present and imagine the future.
-If you’ve been through something overwhelming or painful, you might feel its impact long after the event itself.
-Maybe it surfaces in waves of sadness, exhaustion, or numbness.
-Perhaps it makes you feel disconnected from yourself or the world around you.
+Trauma doesn’t just stay in the past—it can shape how you feel in the present and how you see your future.
+If you’ve been through something painful or overwhelming, you may still feel the weight of it, even if the event happened years ago.
+Maybe it lingers as exhaustion, waves of sadness, or a sense of numbness.
+Perhaps it makes you feel disconnected from yourself and the world around you.

 For many people, unresolved trauma and depression go hand in hand.
-And if you’re in that place right now, know this: you are not broken, and you are not alone.
-Understanding how trauma affects the brain, body, and emotions is the first step toward reclaiming your well-being.
-Healing is possible, even if it doesn’t feel that way yet.
+If you’re struggling with both, know this: You are not broken, and you are not alone.
+Understanding how trauma affects the brain, body, and emotions is a crucial step in reclaiming your well-being.
+Healing is possible—even if it doesn’t feel that way yet.

 How Trauma Can Lead to Depression